 Background

-Professor Christopher Vertullo is a specialist orthopaedic knee surgeon, with particular expertise in complex ACL & PCL reconstructions, computer aided total and revision surgery, minimal incision rapid recovery total & partial knee replacement, meniscal repair & preserving arthroscopy, advanced arthroscopic joint resurfacing/ cartilage restoration and joint preserving ostetomy.
+Professor Christopher Vertullo is a Specialist Orthopaedic Surgeon whose practice is exclusively focused on knee surgery.
+He has particular expertise in complex ACL & PCL reconstructions, complex total knee and revision surgery, rapid recovery knee replacement, meniscal repair & preserving arthroscopy, cartilage restoration and joint preserving ostetomy.
 Since returning to the Gold Coast from Fellowship training in the United States, he has performed over fifteen thousand knee procedures, and been involved in the treatment of elite athletes, amateur and professional sports teams.

 Career

-He is a Past President of the Australian Knee Society, Deputy Clinical Director of the AOANJRR and an Adjunct Professor at Griffith University.
+He is a Fellow of both the Royal Australasian College of Surgeons and the Australian Orthopaedic Association, a Past President of the Australian Knee Society, Clinical Director of Clinical Studies and Data Analytics at the Australian Orthopaedic Association, and an Adjunct Professor at Griffith University.

 Dr Christopher Vertullo